ethan-young/seccyd-wj-subtests/preregistration/power-analysis/README.md

 interaction effect will = .20 (difference between -.3 and -.10 is -.20).

-I wrote the following function to make sure the main effect of adversity was always -.20 and the effect of one subest set to one of the $\beta$s above.
+I wrote the following function to make sure the main effect of adversity was always -.20 and the effect of one subest set to one of the $\beta$ coefficients above.

 ``` r
 ## custom function for looking at betas